Sweet Wins the Jokers Wild at Eldora Speedway

 24. 13 – Paul McMahan

-25. 17 – Sheldon Haudenschild.
+25. 17 – Sheldon Haudenschild